DigitalWriting/dig6836/syllabus.md

 - *Digital Humanities Coursebook*: Chapter 11: Web Formats and Resources
 - **Due: Final Project Progress Report (Sunday, Nov.
 19th)**

-### Week Fourteen: Critiques (Monday, November 20, 2023)
+### Week Fourteen: Progress Reports (Monday, November 20, 2023)

-Using both *Race After Technology* and the work of other scholars from our core list, we will critique the methods we've put into place, considering how we might reshape and reimagine our technologies and code in light of these challenges.
+We will report out on project progress and critique the methods we've put into place, considering how we might reshape and re-imagine our technologies and code in light of these challenges.

 - *Digital Humanities Coursebook*: Chapter 12: Project Design and IP

 ### Week Fifteen: Design Futures (Monday, November 27, 2023)

-During the final project showcase, we will embrace both the successes and failures of the process of integrating Python-driven methods and tools into our scholarship, and brainstorm next steps.
+As we make final tweaks in preparation for the final project showcase, we will embrace both the successes and failures of the process of integrating Python-driven methods and tools into our scholarship and brainstorm next steps.

 - *Digital Humanities Coursebook*: Coda